Mozambican Marine Conservation Project

 When is the best time to volunteer?

-With over 18 reef sites along the 40km coastline around Barra, it is renowned for the extensive marine megafauna that is regularly spotted throughout the year.
-You can expect to see whale sharks, reef sharks, hammerhead sharks, manta rays, small-eyed stingrays, eagle rays, bottle-nosed dolphins, bowmouth guitarfish, 3 species of turtle and much, much more.
+Barra's 40 km coastline has over 18 reef sites, and it is renowned for its extensive marine megafauna, which is regularly spotted throughout the year.
+You can expect to see whale sharks, reef sharks, hammerhead sharks, manta rays, small-eyed stingrays, eagle rays, bottle-nosed dolphins, bow-mouth guitarfish, three species of turtles, and much, much more.

-In winter (July – September), you can also see the incredible humpback whales that make their annual migration from Antarctica to mate and give birth.
-If you join during this period, we offer a specialist humpback whale monitoring programme which offers the opportunity to study these giants of deep (please enquire for more details).
+In winter (July – September), you can also see the incredible humpback whales making their annual migration from Antarctica to mate and give birth.
+If you join during this period, we offer a specialist humpback whale monitoring programme, which allows you to study these giants of the deep (please enquire for more details).

 Average Monthly Weather in Tofo, Mozambique